bablokb/circuitpython-vameter/doc/hacking.md

 versions, keep the class name and change the import statement.
 The class `FakeDataProvider` vs. `INA219DataProvider` is an example.

+The file also defines a number of global constants.
+This is useful for setups e.g. without a touchpad.

 lib/View.py
 -----------